Astronauts on the ISS will get to watch “Star Wars: The Last Jedi” in space

 Pretty excited about your center-front seats for The Last Jedi?
 That’s still not as cool as being able to watch the new Star Wars flick in orbit.
-After a tweet from spaceflight reporter Robin Seemangal broke the news that crew on the ISS would be able to watch the eagerly anticipated movie, NASA public affairs officer Dan Huot has confirmed to Inverse:
+After a tweet from spaceflight reporter Robin Seemangal broke the news that the crew on the ISS would be able to watch the eagerly anticipated movie, NASA public affairs officer Dan Huot has confirmed it to Inverse:

 “[I] can confirm the crew will be able to watch it on orbit.
 Don’t have a definitive timeline yet.
 They typically get movies as digital files and can play them back on a laptop or a standard projector that is currently aboard.”